-Lean Design and Construction is a production management-based approach to project delivery -- a new way to design and build capital facilities.
-Lean production management has caused a revolution in manufacturing design, supply and assembly.
+Lean Construction is a production management-based approach to project delivery -- a new way to design and build capital facilities.
+Lean production management has caused a revolution in construction design, supply and assembly.
 Applied to project design and delivery, Lean changes the way work is done throughout the delivery process.
 Lean Construction extends from the objectives of a lean production system - maximize value and minimize waste - to specific techniques, and apply them in a new project delivery process.

 As a result: